andreirusu99/mUAV/README.md

 Contains a React application that uses ROSLibJS to interact with the Master Node running on the Jetson Nano, that displays real-time data in a dashboard by accessing the topics of the ROS runtime.

 ### [GroundStation](/GroundStation)
 Contains a Python script used to send UDP commands over Wi-Fi from a joystick connected to the ground computer (my laptop).
-The commands are sent as-is and all processing is done on the Jetson.
+The commands are sent as-is and all processing and interpretation of these commands is done in the air on the Jetson.
-> Note: the drone's flight is not automated, therefore and operator is required for flying (flight automation was outside the scope of this project).
+> Note: the drone's flight is not automated, therefore an operator is required for flying (flight automation was outside the scope of this project).

 ### [Hardware](/Hardware)
 Contains the 3D models that make up the quadcopter.
 These parts were designed with 3D printing manufacturing in mind, and as such, are only suitable for this kind of manufacturing process.
 The parts were printed on my own 3D printer using PETG. and PLA.
 A detailed description of all the hardware components used (boards, sensors, actuators) is found in the Readme file inside the folder.